OpenEvalProject/evals/manuscripts/elife-46096/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/46096/elife-46096-fig2-v2.jpg)

-**Figure 2.:** SsoMCM orientation mapping onto 3’-(DNA171/165-3) or 5’-(DNA172/164-5) long arm fork DNA substrates.(A) APB orientation mapping of the 3’-encircled strand labelled at the 5’ duplex end with Cy3 on a 3’-long arm fork DNA substrate with a 20 base duplex.
+**Figure 2.:** (A) APB orientation mapping of the 3’-encircled strand labelled at the 5’ duplex end with Cy3 on a 3’-long arm fork DNA substrate with a 20 base duplex.
 SsoMCM was labelled with APB at C682 (within the C-term WH motif) specifically.
 (B) Quantification of the relative amount of DNA cleavage for bases 20–35 or 36–50 from the 5’-end indicate the relative orientation for placing the N@duplex (orange) or C@duplex (blue), respectively closer to the duplex junction.
 Similarly, (C) APB orientation mapping of the 5’-excluded strand labelled at the 3’-duplex end with Cy5 on a 5’-long arm fork DNA substrate with a 20 base duplex.
 (D) Quantification of the relative amount of DNA cleavage for bases 20–35 or 36–50 from the 3’-end indicate the relative orientation for N@duplex or C@duplex, respectively, closer to the duplex junction.
 DNA cleavage was induced and enhanced with UV light [(A), lane 4, (C), lane 4].
 Arrow thickness indicates the relative amount and position of DNA cleavage.
 DNA markers (M) indicate 18 and 50 bases and fork DNA.
 Error bars represent standard error from 3 to 5 independent experiments.
 The products were run on a 20% native PAGE gel. p-values are defined as *<0.05, **<0.01 ***<0.001. shorter 8 nt 3’-arm (Figure 2C–D).
 Here, the footprinting orientations were reversed, with a > 3:1 preference for C@duplex (Figure 2D).
 Therefore, on these long arm fork DNA substrates, SsoMCM can bind either the 3’- or 5’-arm in both orientations, but the preferred 3’−5’ polarity is CTD-NTD.

-## The C-terminal WH domain influences the binding orientation of SsoMCM on fork DNA
+### The C-terminal WH domain influences the binding orientation of SsoMCM on fork DNA

 The WH domain at the C-terminus of SsoMCM is suggested as a substrate recognition or localization domain (Aravind et al., 2005).
 Moreover, the WH domain in both archaea and eukaryotes is considered important for determining MCM helicase loading and initiation during replication (Samson et al., 2016a; Martinez et al., 2017; Goswami et al., 2018) and mediates DNA binding (Gaudier et al., 2007).
 Thus, we hypothesized that the WH domain may have regulatory effect on directing the orientation of SsoMCM helicase on DNA.
 To determine this, we utilized SsoMCM-WH mutant (aa 1–612) with two separate cysteine mutations at the CTD (G452C and S456C) (Figure 3A).
 Footprinting experiments were repeated with APB labelled at either C452 or C456 of SsoMCM–WH on equal arm (Figure 3B) or 3’-long arm (Figure 3D) substrates.
 The results show a loss of orientation specificity (Figure 3C and E) compared with Figure 1C or 2B.